dceejay/RedMap/README.md

 ### Updates

+- v2.0.3-beta - Let circles have popups.
+Better drawing of ellipses
 - v2.0.2-beta - Let lines and areas also have popups
 - v2.0.1-beta - Add optional graticule
 - v2.0.0-beta - Move to leaflet 1.4.x plus all plugins updated